Kaastor/road-to-kubernetes/kubernetes/volumes/theory.md

 ### Persistent Storage aka gcePersistentDisk

+* Manage durable storage in a cluster
+* Are independent of the Pod's lifecycle
 * Data needs to be accessible from any cluster node, it must be stored on some type of network-attached stor- age (NAS).